-All 5 Programme objectives support industry, SME's, and public administration in their digital transformation with a reinforced network of European Digital Innovation Hubs.
+All SOs support industry, including SMEs, and public administration in their digital transformation with a reinforced network of European Digital Innovation Hubs.
 Digital Europe will accelerate the recovery and drive the digital transformation of Europe.

 This specific objective shall pursue the following operational objectives: